Ethical Principles and Publication Policy

 f) To allege unfounded, unfounded and deliberate ethical violations,

-g) To publish the data obtained without obtaining the explicit consent of the participants in surveys and attitude studies conducted within the scope of a scientific study or, if the research will be conducted in an institution, without obtaining the permission of the institution,
+g) To publish the data obtained without obtaining the express consent of the participants in surveys and attitude studies conducted within the scope of a scientific study or, if the research will be conducted in an institution, without obtaining the permission of the institution,

 h) Harming animal health and ecological balance in research and experiments,